British Columbia Freedom of Information and Privacy Association

 Sponsored by the Canadian Bar Association (British Columbia) and funded by the Law Foundation of British Columbia, this site provides a printed copy of pre-recorded taped messages, by lawyers, on legal matters specific to British Columbia.
 Telephone numbers are provided so that individuals may contact a lawyer or listen to any of the taped messages.

 A large search engine and subject directory dedicated to law information on the Internet.
-An excellent, comprehensive resource.
+An excellent, comprehensive resource for American law.

 Justice Access Centres